WatIsDeze/SchizoMania-FTE/doc/SchizoMania/DEVNOTES.md

 ## Map: test_prototype_indoor:
 - Basic fade screen intro, with animations of the player waking up hungover and confused lololol.
 - Finish bathroom cupboard, add a medkit.

-### Events:
-- #1 Must pickup all items before entering livingroom, maybe make the player complain about having lost his shit.
-- #2 Enter the livingroom, stare out the window for a view secs before he decides to leave the appartment.
-- #3 Uh oh, zombie ahead!
-Scary effects, breaking light, electricity, flashing light.
-- #4 [Something related to another appartment?]?
-- #5 Uh oh, zombie down the stairs!
-Tries to creep up on ya from the right!

 ## Code for test_prototype:
 - Implement Scripted Sequences with dialogues.
 (I suppose, an entity which'll send a dialogue event, back and forth? :) )